 Location: Wakerobin Lane, east of Regency Drive near Webber Middle School

-This interactive public artwork includes a Map Stone, which illustrates how storm water travels through the neighborhood drain system and into the pond area.
-The map is activated by pouring water over the stone where it can flow through drains and channels and into the basin.
+This interactive public artwork includes a Map Stone, which illustrates how stormwater travels through the neighborhood drain system and into the pond area.
+The map is activated by pouring water over the stone where it can flow through drains, channels, and into the basin.

-This iconic beet-shaped play structure pays homage to the location of the park, which is near the historic site of the Great Western Sugar Factory where sugar beets were processed.
+This iconic beet-shaped play structure pays homage to the park's location, near the historic site of the Great Western Sugar Factory, where sugar beets were processed.

-Location: Red Fox Meadows, south east of the intersection of Prospect and Taft Hill Roads.
+Location: Red Fox Meadows, southeast of Prospect and Taft Hill Roads intersection.

-The artist hand-carved panels of clay using patterns of water and wetland plants and birds to create this beautiful compilation.
+The artist hand-carved clay panels using patterns of water, wetland plants, and birds to create this beautiful compilation.
 Form liners were created from the carved clay panels and the molds were used to create the relief walls onsite, featuring a unified yet diverse collection of art that serves as landmarks within the natural area.